marius-wieschollek/passwords-legacy/README.md

 **by Marius Wieschollek, original app by Fallon Turner** A simple password storage for Nextcloud 12

+> This app is no longer supported.
+> If you are looking for a safe and simple password manager, please use the [new app](https://github.com/marius-wieschollek/passwords).

 ## Contents
 *  [Summary](#summary)
 *  [Requirements](#requirements)